When you visit us in person

 - Food & drink

 Please only eat or drink once you’ve taken your seat in the auditorium – no glass is allowed inside the auditorium.
 You can take sweets and chocolate into the show with you but we ask for these items to be as quiet as possible (no wrappings) so that everyone can hear the action on stage.
 You cannot take hot food in with you.
-Please only remove your mask as briefly as possible when eating or drinking.

 Our cloakroom is temporarily closed.
 Please avoid bringing large bags or items you would ordinarily check into the cloakroom.